kintohub/kintohub-docs/docs/kintoblocks.md

 3. In **Builds & Repository section**, click on the **Tag Build** button for the commit that you would like to tag.

-   { TODO : Add image of Tag build button in Builds & Repository section }
+   {TODO: Raven Add image of Tag build button in Builds & Repository section }

 4. Now specify the build number.
 We use the form  `MAJOR.MINOR.REVISION` for build numbers.

-   { TODO : Add GIF video of entering tag number }
+   {TODO: Raven Add GIF video of entering tag number }

 5. Enter the release notes in the Notes section and then click on the **Tag Build**.